Psychosynthesis: A Psychology with a Soul

 According to recent empirical research by MU College of Arts & Science, exploring spirituality is linked with better health outcomes.
 Dan Cohen believes that spirituality not only fosters better mental health but may help our relationships by decreasing self-centredness and increasing our sense of connectedness and belonging to a larger whole.

-The clinical psychology program at Columbia University is currently experimenting with integrating psychotherapy and spirituality in ways rarely seen at a major research university.
-Sofia University in California has taught this for some time, psychosynthesis being one of the modalities.
+When I first wrote this article in 2012, the clinical psychology program at Columbia University was experimenting with integrating psychotherapy and spirituality in ways rarely seen at a major research university.
+They now have a whole department called the Spirituality Mind Body Institute: The Science of Spirituality.
+Sofia University in California has taught spiritual psychology for some time, psychosynthesis being one of the modalities.

 Do I need to be ‘spiritual’?